opengovsg/postmangovsg-guide/campaign-guide/quick-start/password-protected-email/tutorial.md

 ```
 Greetings,

 This is the general message that the recipient will receive in his or her email inbox.

 -----

 Please click on the following link <a href="{{protectedlink}}">{{protectedlink}}</a>
 to open your private content.

 <i>To open the password-protected email page, please enter the
 last 4 characters of your NRIC, including the letter in uppercase,
 followed by your date of birth in DDMMYYYY format.
 For example,
 if your NRIC is "T1234567A" and your birthdate is "13 January 2020",
 the 12-character password will be "567A13012020". </i>

-<b>Why are you receiving an email from Postman.gov.sg?</b>
+<b>Why are you receiving an email from PostmanSG?</b>
-Postman.gov.sg is a mass email and SMS service for the Singapore government.
+PostmanSG is a mass email and SMS service for the Singapore government.
 We send password-protected emails on behalf of government agencies.

 -----
 This is a system-generated email.
 Please do not reply.